ARMmbed/mbed-client/docs/Introduction.md

         }

 ```

-For yotta  based builds, to overwrite the reconnection retry count and reconnection time interval, you need to create a `config.json` file in the application level.
+For Yotta  based builds, to overwrite the reconnection retry count and reconnection time interval, you need to create a `config.json` file in the application level.

 *Example:*

 ```
 {
 "reconnection_count": 3,